-Red wine as a brain food has more benefits through the compound resveratrol, which may help keep the neuromuscular junctions between neurons in the brain in healthy condition.
+Red wine as a brain food has more benefits through the compound resveratrol, which may help keep the neuromuscular junctions between neurons in the brain in a healthy condition.
 For people with Alzheimer’s disease, resveratrol may help reinforce the blood-brain barrier, reducing brain inflammation and blocking potentially harmful immune molecules.

-For those with a more affluent lifestyle, the good news is that Champagne may also be an ideal – if bubbly – brain food.
+For those with a more affluent lifestyle, the good news is that Champagne may also be ideal – if bubbly – brain food.
 Champagne contains phenolic acids that studies have found may help protect against oxidative neuronal brain injury.

 Keep your brain health in tip-top condition with our guide to Brain health: 12 ways to boost your brain.

 Already a recognized superfood, blueberries are ideal brain food.
 Loaded with phytochemicals, blueberries have been found to help protect against free radicals that can damage brain cells.
 Blueberries have also been linked to an increase in healthy brain function.
 A 2012 study found that eating flavonoids, found in berries, can slow cognitive decline as we age, while blueberries have been linked to improvements in memory, learning and slowing neurodegenerative oxidative stress.

 The advice we received as children to eat our greens was right.
 Packed with vitamin E, folic acid, B6, B12 and iron, dark green vegetables such as spinach, kale and broccoli may have a wide range of positive effects on brain health.